tytydraco/yessleep/out/A_Cryptid_Killed_My_ExBest_Friend_Part_3.md

 &#x200B;

-Genre nodded and composed himself in the manner of someone about to talk about something they dread.
+Gene nodded and composed himself in the manner of someone about to talk about something they dread.

 &#x200B;